What is the best way to rig a kayak?

 Rigging Kayak number 2.

 My next kayak was Heritage Redfish.
-It was bigger, stronger and faster than the Osprey.
-It also came with ROD HOLDERS and the rear deck was molded so it could accommodate a milk crate perfectly.
-It also came from the manufacture with tie down, cleats, and bungees to hold down gear.
+It was bigger, stronger and faster than the Osprey and also came with ROD HOLDERS and the rear deck was molded so it could accommodate a milk crate perfectly.
+The Redfish also came from the manufacture with tie down, cleats, and bungees to hold down gear.
 It was ready to fish the day I got it.

 But as a kayak fisherman I had to tinker and try to make things better.
 I took a bunch of pvc and plumbed a framework of rod holders that wrapped around the crate holding six rods.
 Four up straight and two angled out to the side so I could set up for trolling like my first boat.